microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 "Fluid.GarbageCollection.ThrowOnTombstoneUsage": true
 ```

-### In case of emergency: Setting the gcTombstoneGeneration
+### In case of emergency: Bumping the gcTombstoneGeneration

 GC includes a mechanism for Tombstone by which all new documents may be stamped with a "Generation" number,
 and if set then Tombstone is only enforceable for documents of the latest Generation.
 This number is specified